vega/vega-lite/site/docs/scale.md

 </span>

 Nominal `color` Scales
 : A `color` scale of a nominal field has a categorical color palette as its range.
-The customized categorical color `range` can be either a [string literal for a palette name](#color-palette) or an array of desired output values.
+The customized categorical colors can be applied by specifying `range` as an array of desired output values or `scheme` as a [string literal for a palette name](#color-palette).
 <span class="note-line">
 __Default value:__ derived from [scale config](config.html#scale-config)'s `nominalColorRange` (`"category10"` by default).
 </span>